Apply for aid

 - Respond promptly to financial aid inquiries.
 The VCU Office of Financial Aid has contracted with Financial Aid Services to help with FAFSA verification.
 FAS will contact students directly if additional information is needed to complete the required verification.
 Students selected for verification should watch for emails from verification@SSCwp.org and respond as quickly as possible to requests.
 Federal funds cannot be disbursed until this process has been completed.
 Our office may also request documents via VCU email and eServices.

 - Receive a Financial Aid Award Notification from VCU.
-First-time freshmen who filed their FAFSA by the priority filing dates and responded promptly to requests for information should receive their FAAN in April.
-Other students filing by these dates should receive their FAAN in June.
+First-time freshmen who filed their FAFSA by the priority filing date and responded promptly to requests for information should receive their FAAN in April.
+Other students filing by the priority filing date should receive their FAAN in early summer.
 Applications submitted after these dates will be processed in the order received.

 - Submit required paperwork to avoid financial aid disbursement delays.
 First-time federal direct loan borrowers are required to complete entrance counseling and sign an electronic Master Promissory Note (MPN).
 Loans will not be disbursed until these two steps are completed.
 Students should submit a Financial Aid Award Change Form if they wish to reduce or decline aid offered or if they need to report changes to the eligibility factors listed in the FAAN.